TychoTeam/prc.api-py/README.md

 - 🧩 **Developer Friendly**
   Functions and responses are wrapped and categorized for ease of use.
 - 💫 **Full Coverage**
-  Supports all features from the API as of _July 2025_.
+  Supports all features from the API as of _September 2025_.
 - 🛡️ **Maintained**
   Actively maintained and fully open source for any contributions.
 - 💪 **Robust**